 Dispute settlement mechanisms under the ECT are provided for in Part V of the text.
 Article 26 provides that ‘disputes between a Contracting Party and an Investor of another Contracting Party relating to an Investment of the latter in the Area of the former, which concern an alleged breach of an obligation of the former under Part III’ (emphasis added) may be submitted for arbitration.

 In the case of the ECT, the compromissory clause is drafted in a narrow way, limiting the jurisdiction of the tribunal to ‘an alleged breach of an obligation of the former’ (emphasis added) – i.e. the State.
 A similar clause can be found in the Greece-Romania Bilateral Investment Treaty (‘BIT’) which was interpreted by a tribunal in the Spyridon Roussalis v.
 Romania award as ‘limit[ing] jurisdiction to claims brought by investors about obligations of the host State’.
 Conversely, in the cases of Hamester v.
 Ghana and Antoine Goetz v.
 Burundi, the tribunals opted for a controversial interpretation of the compromissory clause found in the relevant BITs, coming to the conclusion that by consenting to ICSID jurisdiction, the Parties consented to the admission of counterclaims in accordance with the applicable rules of the tribunal.
 The consequent dichotomy in the reasoning by the tribunals in Roussalis v.
 Romania and Goetz v.
 Burundi creates further uncertainty as to how consent to counterclaims should be interpreted.
 In the case of the ECT, however, one may have recourse to Article 31(1) of the Vienna Convention on the Law of Treaties to advocate for the Goetz approach.
 This article provides that a treaty shall be interpreted in good faith in accordance with, inter alia, its object and purpose.
-Therefore, in light of the objective of the ECT to ‘minimize environmental problems’ as stated under Article 1 (‘Objectives’), an interpretation of the compromissory clause allowing a host State to file counterclaims for the alleged environmental damage caused by the investor should be welcomed.
+Therefore, in light of the purpose of the ECT (Article 2) which takes in account the objective of the Charter to ‘minimise environmental problems’ (Title 1: ‘Objectives’), an interpretation of the compromissory clause allowing a host State to file counterclaims for the alleged environmental damage caused by the investor should be welcomed.